davidosomething/dotfiles/mac/README.md

 diff first):
 <https://github.com/eugenesan/keepassx/tree/2.0-http-totp>

-It is fine to run the `cmake -DCMAKE_BUILD_TYPE=Release` step until it builds successfully (it will tell you what deps are missing each time, and the deps can all be installed via brew).
+Run the `cmake -DCMAKE_BUILD_TYPE=Release` step until it builds (it will tell you what dependencies are missing each time, and install dependencies with brew).

 ### Install from brew

 Install packages from [bootstrap/mac/brew](../bootstrap/mac/brew) as desired.
-Some things may already be installed (e.g. should have installed openssh already).

 ### Install from cask